 The hub of the ship is the lounge on Deck 3.
 Passengers gather there to socialize, listen to lectures and presentations, and even muster, as it's the only indoor gathering spot on the ship (other than the dining room).
-Groups will cluster around wooden tables with swiveling brown patterned chairs.
-Watch out, as the ship's floor is slanted up, so many of the chairs and tables are at an angle.
-Bench seating lines both sides of the windowed space.
+Groups cluster around wooden tables with swiveling chairs, and bench seating lines both sides of the windowed space.
+Watch out, as the ship's floor is slanted, so many of the chairs and tables are at an angle.

-The lounge is also home to the ship's bar, which serves alcoholic beverages and specialty coffees for an extra fee.
-Mixed drinks range in price from $6 to $8, beers are $3 or $3.50, and wine $5.50 to $7.50 a glass.
-On Columbia River itineraries, beer and wine are complimentary during Recap and at dinner.
+The lounge is also home to the ship's only bar, which serves complimentary specialty coffees and alcoholic beverages for an extra fee.
+Mixed drinks range in price from $6 to $8; beers are $3 or $3.50, and wine $5.50 to $7.50 a glass.
+Beer and wine are complimentary during the happy hour and recap and at dinner.
 The bar is generally open from 11 a.m. to 1 p.m. and from 5 p.m. until 11 p.m.
 (It might be open longer hours on cruising days.)
-A self-service area features free coffee, tea, hot chocolate, soda and fruit.
+A self-service area features free coffee, tea, hot chocolate, apple cider, soda and fruit.
 When a bartender is not on duty, beers can be taken on an honor system from the fridge that houses the cream and milk for hot beverages.

 On a three-deck ship, it's pretty easy to get around.
-The topmost Bridge Deck, Deck 1, features the open bridge (stop by and have a chat with the captain), as well as the outdoor lounging and exercise area (also the site of alfresco barbecues).
-The Upper Deck, Deck 2, is mainly a cabin deck, with an open deck area at the bow and the status board at the aft end.
-The status board is the ship's very low-tech way of keeping track of its passenger's whereabouts.
-When leaving the ship, passengers move a magnet from the "Onboard" to "Onshore" column, then move it back upon their return.
-The Main Deck, Deck 3, houses the lounge and dining room, with the zodiac landing area outside.
+The topmost Bridge Deck (Deck 1) features the open bridge (stop by and have a chat with the captain), as well as the outdoor lounging and exercise area (also the site of alfresco barbecues).
+The Upper Deck (Deck 2) is mainly a cabin deck, with an open area at the bow (front) and the boat's status board located at the back.
+The status board is the crew's low-tech way of keeping track of passenger whereabouts.
+When leaving the ship, passengers move a magnet from the "Onboard" to "Off" column, then move it back upon their return.
+The Main Deck (Deck 3) houses the lounge and dining room, with the dib landing area outside.
 Both inside and outside stairways allow access between decks; there's no elevator.
 Smoking is only allowed in one designated area on Deck 2, aft.

-A small library, just a few bookshelves, is found at the back of the lounge.
+A small library, really just a few bookshelves, is next to the bar in the lounge.
 It contains a small selection of novels, games, puzzles and reference books related to the itinerary.
-They're located beside glassed-in cases housing some of Lindblad's "Global Market" items.
-The Global Market is Lindblad's answer to a gift shop.
-The line seeks out local artisans in the areas it visits (e.g. Alaska or Baja) and purchases craft items to sell onboard, while also supporting the artists by providing equipment and materials when necessary.
+Lindblad's "Global Market" is the line's version of a gift shop; items can be found above the coffee and tea station in glass cases.
+The line seeks out local artisans in the areas it visits (e.g., Alaska or Baja) and purchases craft items to sell onboard, while also supporting the artists by providing equipment and materials when necessary.
 Lindblad logo items and expedition gear (camera lens cleaners, fleece vests or wicking under layers, for example) are also for sale.
-Several times per cruise, the full collection of gift selections is put out in the lounge for guest perusal and purchase.
+Several times per cruise, the full collection of gift selections is put out in the lounge for perusal and purchase.
 At any time, items can be purchased from the purser, hotel director or bartender.